mdurc/mylang-compiler/docs/architecture.md

 -   **Entry Point**: The final executable's entry point is `_start`.
 This label marks the beginning of the top-level code.
 If a `main` function is defined, `_start` will execute all top-level statements and then `call main`.
 The return value of `main` is used as the program's exit code.
 If no `main` exists, the program exits after the top-level code.

 ## Runtime ASM Library
+A runtime library exists for both the x86_64 and Aarch64 backend.
 -   **Output to file-descriptor**: `print_string`, `print_char`, `print_int`, `print_uint`, `print_newline`.
 -   **Input from stdin**: `read_char`, `read_word`, `parse_uint`, `parse_int`.
 -   **Memory Management**: `malloc`, `free`, `memcpy`, `memset`
-    - Note that memory allocated with `malloc` is signed so that during `free` we know that we are deallocated our own memory.
+    - Note that memory allocated with `malloc` is signed so that during `free` we know that we are deallocating our own memory.
+The built-in memory tracker hooks into these routines when the `--track-memory` flag is passed.
 -   **String Utilities**: `string_length`, `string_equals`, `string_copy`, `string_concat`.
 -   **Other**: `exit`, `clrscr`.